RidenYaw/RidenYaw/README.md

 We want to make this script for (Helping will get you the Script for Free.):
 - Gamesense (Need someone with Invite/subscription - Inviting Better)
+- Suggest on what should we make our script for on our Discord Server: https://discord.gg/eD6UaarUYS